Student Community Service Advocates

-The Student Community Service Collaborative is an opportunity for leaders of various KU student service organizations to come together and network, build partnerships, and learn from one another on a regular basis.
+The Student Community Service Advocates group is an opportunity for leaders of various KU student service organizations to come together and network, build partnerships, and learn from one another on a regular basis.
+As a Student Community Service Advocate, you will serve as a liasion between your student service organization and the Center for Service Learning.
 By increasing communication of one another's mission and programs, we can build a stronger community of service at KU!

-If you are interested in participating in the SCSC, contact the CSL at firstname.lastname@example.org.
+If you are interested in becoming a Student Community Service Advocate, contact the CSL at firstname.lastname@example.org.

 Center for Community Outreach